 Step 3: Construct the Body of Your Study

-Now for the meat of your report, describe the materials or theories used to conduct the experiment.
+Now for the meet of your report, describe the materials or theories used to conduct the experiment.
 Do this without overwhelming your audience with pounds of information they won’t be able to grasp quickly.
 If necessary, mention similar researches that inspired you to expand the topic even further through a new approach.
 Be sure to differentiate your report from those past works to explain what makes your experiment novel to the field of interest.
-You can compare your report to that of a related study in terms of its functionality, performance, approach, implementation, and outcome.
+You can compare your report to that of a related study in terms of its functionality, performance report, approach, implementation, and outcome.
 Feel free to use a table or graph to set forth these differences.

 If your experiment yielded abundant results, you’ll want to summarize these points in a way that is easy to digest for readers to remember.